The Human Rights Council

 Located in Geneva, Switzerland, its duty entails responding to urgent human rights situations by addressing issues regarding accountability and liability for violations of international human rights and humanitarian law as well as serving as a general forum for debate and dialogue on all human rights issues.
 In order to strengthen its efforts, the Human Rights Council cooperates with non-governmental organizations, national human rights organizations as well as other civil society actors.

-Each year, the UNHRC holds regular sessions, with each annual series of sessions being referred to as “cycle”, and, at any time, a special session may be requested by one-third of the UNHRC Member States if an acute human rights violation or a similarly urgent event occurs.
-At the beginning of each regular session cycle, a new President is elected, a position that is currently being held by Vojislav Šuc.
-The President and his four Vice-Presidents constitute the so-called “Bureau”, which is responsible for the organization and procedures of the HRC.
+Each year, the HRC holds regular sessions, with each annual series of sessions being referred to as “cycle”, and, at any time, a special session may be requested if an acute human rights violation or a similarly urgent event occurs.

 Another important function the HRC is entrusted with is the Universal Periodic Review (UPR) mechanism, which is conducted in order to ensure the UN Member States’ conformity with human rights.
 Each Member State of the UN has to submit to the periodic review to assess the fulfillment of its human rights obligations, with each review cycle taking about four years to complete.

 Topic A: Combating Human Rights Violations against minorities

 Minorities exist in all parts of the world, consisting of people who do not meet the standard majority characteristics, culturally, ethnically or religiously within a society.
 Although there are no accurate numbers, estimates indicate that 10-20% of the world’s population is made up of minorities.
 Minorities have been attacked over the years due to the differences they have with the majorities in society.